ADVANCED STATISTICS AND DATA ANALYSIS - 2023/4

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate each of the learning outcomes
+The assessment strategy is designed to provide students with the opportunity to demonstrate all the learning outcomes.

 Formative assessment and feedback